-environmentally responsible, • Commitments - These solutions are which the Company considers to designed to serve a wide array of have indirect economic impact to customers and structure types, from investors, consumers and the individuals and single families living government. in small residences to thousands of residents, visitors and workers spread The following are some examples: across large residential towers and office buildings, entertainment facilities and commercial and New Air Quality Products industrial warehouses and factories.
-These solutions are also designed to • Different models of air meet a variety of different needs, such purifiers were launched across as durability, noise reduction features, 4 brands (Carrier, Condura, - Toshiba, Midea) in response to aesthetical appeal, varying price the need for COVID-19 points and customized features to prevention tools in home and match individual requirements. work spaces.
-Moreover, many of the Company's air conditioning and refrigeration • Carrier launched OptiClean, a solutions are designed to meet the portable "air scrubber" and growing demand for energy efficient negative air machine designed technologies, and the Company offers for hospital rooms and other and will continue to develop these potentially contaminated areas technologies as the demand for such to help against the spread of solutions grows and the benefit COVID-19.
-Potential future payback in terms of reduced energy uses include homes, consumption becomes more widely businesses, and assisted living known and accepted.
-In addition, the facilities.
-Company offers an array of after- market services such as periodic maintenance, parts supply, repairs and Carrier 6 other services intended to support its Carrier products through their entire life • Carrier is a leader in the phase- cycle.
-The Company believes that out of ozone-depleting these after-market services, combined refrigerants and remains with its wide range of air conditioning focused on delivering energy- and refrigeration products catering to efficient fire safety, security, various customer needs, offer building automation, customers enhanced value that refrigeration and HVAC distinguishes the Company's air systems and services for conditioning and refrigeration customers. solutions from those of its competitors. competitors. • Carrier continues to invest in research and development, applying the newest technological innovations to create ever more sustainable solutions that surpass the already stringent environmental performance targets designed into our products. • The Carrier AquaEdge 23XRV chiller is the world's leading efficiency screw chiller, 42 percent more efficient than the industry standard.
-7 • Carrier's Infinity Controls, combined with its energy- efficient geothermal solutions, are 45 percent more energy efficient than standard residential heating and cooling systems. • CCAC recently launched "Carrier Aura" window type air-conditioner.
-This model has exceptional energy efficiency with an energy ratio of 11kj/WH for non-inverter models, and 11.7Kj/WH for inverter models, engineered with quality and proven expertise.
-Oti s 8 • Otis has been a pioneer in developing sustainable technologies like the ReGen drive.
-Now standard on our Gen2 and SkyRise elevators, the ReGen drive captures energy that would otherwise be wasted as heat and converts it into reusable energy for
+• Commitments - These solutions are designed to serve a wide array of customers and structure types, from individuals and single families living in small residences to thousands of residents, visitors and workers spread across large residential towers and buildings. office entertainment facilities and commercial and industrial warehouses and factories.
+These solutions are also designed to meet a variety of different needs, such as durability, noise reduction features, aesthetical appeal, varying price points and customized features to match individual requirements.
+Moreover, many of the Company's air refrigeration conditioning and solutions are designed to meet the growing demand for energy efficient technologies, and the Company offers and will continue to develop these technologies as the demand for such solutions grows and the benefit payback in terms of reduced energy consumption becomes more widely known and accepted.
+In addition, the Company offers an array of aftermarket services such as periodic maintenance, parts supply, repairs and other services intended to support its products through their entire life cycle.
+The Company believes that these after-market services, combined with its wide range of air conditioning and refrigeration products catering to various customer needs. offer customers enhanced value that distinguishes the Company's air refrigeration conditioning and from solutions of its those competitors.